Rangers vs. Mariners Player Props Betting Odds

 Kelenic Stats

-- Kelenic has 10 doubles, seven home runs, 10 walks and 16 RBI (34 total hits).
+- Jarred Kelenic has 34 hits with 10 doubles, seven home runs, 10 walks and 16 RBI.
 He's also stolen five bases.

 Kelenic Recent Games